georgetown-cset/airtable-etl/README.md

 * [Optional] `column_map` - A dict mapping Airtable column names to the column names you want to appear in BigQuery.
 Mapping does not have to cover all columns; unspecified columns will use Airtable names.
 To exclude columns from BigQuery, map them to the string "EXCLUDE"

 Put your JSON in `gs://<your dag dir>/dags/airtable_to_bq_config/` and `airtable_to_bq.py` will generate a DAG from it.

+## Adding multiple imports/exports per pipeline

+You can now specify both single or multiple imports/exports per pipeline.
+As you can see in the `examples` directory, single exports should be specified in a single config file within `gs://<your dag dir>/dags/{airtable_to_bq or bq_to_airtable, as appropriate}_config/`.
+Multiple exports can be defined with a directory under `gs://<your dag dir>/dags/`.
+The pipeline will be named after the directory name.
+Shared configuration should go in a `config.json`, while table-specific configuration should go in individual config files.